 There is limited research on these statutory entitlements, and also only limited official information on take-up, with none on unpaid leave entitlements.
-The longest established entitlement is Maternity leave and pay (introduced in 1976) and there have been a number of studies over time (in 1979, 1988, 1996, 2002 and 2005) looking at the use of this entitlement and showing how this has increased as more women use leave to maintain continuous employment when having children.
+The longest established entitlement is Maternity leave and pay (introduced in 1976) and there have been a number of studies over time looking at the use of this entitlement and showing how this has increased as more women use leave to maintain continuous employment when having children.
 In the absence of official contemporaneous records, annual surveys and UK cohort studies are providing useful sources of information on patterns of take-up.